ssorrr/ssorrr.github.io/README.md

 # Ross Wallings - Software Developer
 Portfolio Website

-Gonna make this look cool and epic using my powers of mediocre html and css programming and no professional experience of graphic design
+Gonna make this look cool and epic using my powers of mediocre html and css and no professional experience of graphic design